dlt-hub/dlt/docs/website/docs/general-usage/resource.md

     }
 ```

-In the example above, we want only 1 level of child tables to be generated (so there are no child
+In the example above, we want only 1 level of nested tables to be generated (so there are no nested
-tables of child tables).
+tables of a nested table).
 Typical settings:

-- `max_table_nesting=0` will not generate child tables at all and all nested data will be
+- `max_table_nesting=0` will not generate nested tables and will not flatten dicts into columns at all.
+All nested data will be
   represented as JSON.
-- `max_table_nesting=1` will generate child tables of top-level tables and nothing more.
+- `max_table_nesting=1` will generate nested tables of root tables and nothing more.
 All nested
-  data in child tables will be represented as JSON.
+  data in nested tables will be represented as JSON.

 You can achieve the same effect after the resource instance is created: